Yokud/BMSTU_ICS7/README.md

 # BMSTU_ICS7

-All works for all courses from Bauman Moscow State Technical University
+All works for all courses from Bauman Moscow State Technical University (BMSTU)

 **Faculty:** Informatics and Control Systems (ICS)